marcus-crane/utf9k/src/content/blog/2024-12-01 Beeminder Lessons Year One.md

 When you have goals that you dislike, as discussed above, it can be tempting to just +1 them to deal with tomorrow.
 If you start to recognise that behaviour, the correct thing to do is not just continually +1 but actually archive the goal and free yourself.

-I do this with a [journalling goal](https://www.beeminder.com/utf9k/journal) where I sometimes have too much buffer and forget to fill out entries for a few days so I end up backfilling data with a special notation.
+I do this with a [journaling goal](https://www.beeminder.com/utf9k/journal) where I sometimes have too much buffer and forget to fill out entries for a few days so I end up backfilling data with a special notation.
 It looks like `Today + Backfill (1/1, 2/1 and 3/1)` if you're curious.

 Ideally I would have no backfilling but life happens.